Germany says it beat 2020 goal to cut greenhouse emissions - WTMJ

 Peter Altmaier said figures show Germany’s emissions of planet-heating gases were 42% lower in 2020 than three decades ago, confounding warnings that the country couldn’t meet its goal.

-While the coronavirus pandemic helped reduce emissions, Altmaier said the target would likely have been achieved anyway even without the drop in economic activity because of the lockdown.
+While the coronavirus pandemic helped reduce emissions, Altmaier said the target might have been achieved anyway even without the drop in economic activity because of the lockdown.

+Altmaier said the figures proved those wrong who had doubted the country would meet its goal.
+“We have now achieved it, not just because of corona but because emissions trading worked,” he said.

+Companies in the energy and industrial sectors are allocated a certain number of emissions in Europe.
+These can either be used or sold, providing a financial incentive to reduce emissions.
+Starting this year, Germany also introduced a national emissions trading systems for the heating and transport sectors.

 Separately, the German government agreed Wednesday to increase the share of renewable fuels in the transport sector to 28% over the next decade — double the target set by the European Union as a whole.
 Greenhouse gas emissions in Germany’s transport sector have hardly declined since 1990 as more and cars cars hit the road, outweighing the effect of more efficient engines.